 The Nicholas Catchlove Lecture 2023 | A novel approach to health: New perspectives arising from research and creativity Explore the nexus between health research and creativity with two writers – Sarah Holland-Batt and Lech Blaine – and two researchers – Dr Janani Thillainadesan and Professor Greg Neely – in an exciting discussion wrangled by Professor Stephen Simpson.

-The writer in residence will also receive working space at the Charles Perkins Centre Research and Education Hub on the University’s Camperdown campus, full access to the University’s library and the opportunity to work with the Centre’s researchers, educators and clinicians.
+The writer in residence also receives working space at the Charles Perkins Centre Research and Education Hub on the University’s Camperdown campus, full access to the University’s library, and the opportunity to work with our researchers, educators and clinicians

-Participants of this residency are directed towards Australian writers in a creative genre – from fiction, poetry or performance, to creative non-fiction, digital media or screen.
+Participants in this residency are directed towards Australian writers in a creative genre including fiction, poetry, performance, creative non-fiction, digital media, or screen.

 “The Charles Perkins Centre requires a collaborative and multidisciplinary approach, and it has been fascinating to see how our innovative research can intersect with the arts – with powerful and often emotional effect.